RobertMachamud/fitness_point/README.md

 ## Acknowledgements
-  - Michael From Tutor Support for his awesome help and many hours of working with me without making it easy 😎
+  - Jo From Tutor Support for her help and nice and kind energy 😎
-  - My Mentor for his help (tips, links, etc.) and his great energy!
   - Tutor support at Code Institute for their support.